About Chattahoochee Hills International Horse Trials

-The CHC International is a Pro Tour and Adequan USEA Gold Cup event.
+The Chattahoochee Hills International is a Pro Tour and Adequan USEA Gold Cup event.
 Please click the logos below for more information.

 About Bouckaert Farms